 Determining what values can be changed

 xrdb tool can be used to list the existing Xresource values.
-See here for a table of existing values in the R1.3.1 release.
+See here for a table of existing values in the R1.4.1 release.
+Example:

 Example - Update the UI for High DPI Screens